dojo/docs/quickstart/multiversion.rst

 .. contents ::
    :depth: 3

+*Deprecated*  The information contained in this document is deprecated and not up to date.

 Dojo has some special configuration and build options to allow more than one version of Dojo to be used on a web page.

 Introduction